We write about products and services that we use. This page may contain affiliate links for which we receive a commission.

 Some diseases and parasites can be transmitted through dogs and humans — which makes it important that you are aware of the symptoms in humans, as well as in dogs.

 Even if your dog is experiencing only diarrhea, it is best to take them to the vet if it lasts for longer than a couple days.

-What’s been presented here is far from a complete list, but a starting point so you can begin to address the issue.
+Hopefully, this has been a starting point — so you can begin to address the issue of diarrhea with your dog!

-Chris Onyett is an experienced marketer and designer who is passionate about dogs.
-He created the Dog Help Network after an experience with his own dog, Kupo.
-He learned that doing proper research and learning from others’ experiences can be just as important as taking a veterinarian’s advice.
-Connect with Chris on Google+.
+Our guest writer, Chris is passionate about dogs.
+He likes to share his personal experiences with his own dog, Kupo.
+Chris has learned that doing proper research and learning from others’ experiences can be just as important as taking a veterinarian’s advice.